-Welcome to Southern Arizona, the capital of cowboy Western movie production outside of Hollywood, for more than 55 years (1939-1995).
+Welcome to Southern Arizona, the capital of cowboy Western movie production outside of Hollywood, since 1915.
 There is movie magic all over Southern Arizona – and it’s a lot easier to find than Humphrey Bogart’s quest in Treasure of the Sierra Madre (filmed here in 1948)!
 Westerns are still being filmed throughout this area and in Marana.
 The Town of Marana Film Office may assist producers with scouting locations or finding accommodations, talent, and crew.

 1. Old Tucson Studios & Theme Park

 Please note, this attraction is temporarily closed and expected to re-open in the fall or winter of 2021.

 Located less than 30 minutes south of Marana, Old Tucson is the only major Western film production satellite studio and stage back lot outside of Hollywood for more than 55 years.
 Several hundred feature films and television shows were filmed here starting in 1939 and feature films are still filmed here.
-Many consider it to be the ultimate Western movie-centered theme park, it outclasses any you’ll find anywhere.
+Many consider it to be the ultimate Western movie-centered theme park.
 The full-scale town sets were built with fully completed interiors.
-After a fire in 1995, part of the town was redesigned by Gene Rudolf, the art director/production designer of some of the most memorable New Hollywood films such as Raging Bull, The Great Gatsby, Superman, The Hospital, and Three Days of the Condor.
-The stunt shows are fun for all ages and the stagecoach drivers, costumed extras, and restaurants, shops, and historic-themed demonstrations flow like a perfectly choreographed day in the life of an old Western movie studio campus.
+Costumed extras, restaurants, shops, and historic-themed demonstrations flow like a day in the life of an old Western movie studio campus.
 See more on Old Tucson Studios' film history here.